 You have no items in your shopping cart.

 An active lifestyle has many health benefits from cardio protective effects to the disease risk reduction benefits a lean tissue mass provides, however active individuals may be more prone to ‘wear and tear’ of joints with a heavy training schedule.
 Cartilage and bone health are important for long term well-being and maintaining an active lifestyle.
 These ingredients are worth including in your daily supplement program, especially when undergoing periods of strenuous training and athletic competition, or for speeding up recovery from sports related injuries.
 As well as trialling supplements, it is also important not to over stress your joints by pushing too hard and taking care of your bone health too.
-Calcium, Magnesium, Vitamins D & K are bone nurturing nutrients.
+Calcium, Magnesium, Vitamins D & Vitamin K are bone nurturing nutrients.

 Vitamins & Minerals

 Vitamin C is known for its’ immune support benefits during and after intense physical exercise in doses above 280mg, but it also contributes to normal collagen formation for the normal function of bones and cartilage.
 Doses from 80mg to 1000mg/ day would be beneficial, especially combined with collagen intake.
 Fresh fruits especially citrus fruits and berries; green vegetables, peppers and tomatoes are all sources of vitamin C. It is also found in potatoes (especially new potatoes and the skins of potatoes).
 Remember though Vit C can be lost during cooking at high temperatures.
 Copper & Manganese also contribute to the maintenance of normal connective tissues and therefore can be beneficial to cartilage (as cartilage is made up of connective tissues).
 Dietary sources of copper include shellfish, liver, kidney, nuts and wholegrain cereals.
 Manganese is present in plant foods such as vegetables, tea, cereals and nuts.

 Glucosamine and Chondroitin